nathanvda/cocoon/README.markdown

 ### Callbacks (upon insert and remove of items)

 There is an option to add a callback on insertion or removal.
-If in your view you have the following snippet to select an `onwer`
+If in your view you have the following snippet to select an `owner`
 (we use slim for demonstration purposes)

       #owner